valancej/documentation/_general/about/self-hosted-scm.md

 ## IP Whitelisting

-We have an IP Whitelisting option, which allows you to provice access to your git server, from just eight specific IP addresses.
+We have an IP Whitelisting option, which allows you to provide access to your git server, from just eight specific IP addresses.
 See [IP Whitelisting]({{ site.baseurl }}{% link _general/account/whitelisting.md %}) documentation for more details.

 ## SCM Feature Requests